 FNU offers three nursing programs at the associate’s (AND), bachelor’s (BSN) and master’s (MSN) level.
 Our academic staff can assist you in figuring out which one of our programs best fits your goals while taking into account your current knowledge and experience that you may already have in the healthcare industry.
 We are confident that we will place you into the right nursing program at FNU.

 Programmatic Accreditation is also very important at the time when choosing a Nursing Program.
-The baccalaureate nursing program at Florida National University is accredited by the Commission on Collegiate Nursing Education, (CCNE), One Dupont Circle, NW, Suite 530, Washington DC 20036, 202-887-6791.”
+The baccalaureate nursing program at Florida National University is accredited by the Commission on Collegiate Nursing Education, (CCNE), 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

 Our nursing programs teach students to critically think by using the nursing process in order to assess, analyze, implement, and evaluate nursing interventions.
 Our nursing programs follow evidence-based practice, to make sure our students receive the latest and greatest on nursing education.
 With your experience in the healthcare field, you’ll also be able to better identify and resolve problems by applying your acquired skills in a professional and ethical manner.